rxrav/credit_score_service/readme.md

+## This is a very badly written Node.js backend just to simulate an external credit score api, working with the loan app

-# run app standalone
+## run app standalone

 npm install
 npm start

-# run app as docker container
+## run app as docker container
 ## cd into credit_score_service directory

 ## below command will build a docker image out of this project that will only exist in your local docker registry